Talk to any splitting parent, and it’s the kids.

 What I have learned from my own divorce and subsequent divorce recovery work with clients is that the long-term effects on your children will usually depend on your divorce itself.
 A peaceful divorce ( — if that is not an oxymoron) or at least a more amicable divorce will have less negative impact on your kids.

-If you are concerned about divorce and your children, then you must consider your own words and actions.
+If you are concerned about your children and divorce, then you must consider your own words and actions.
 How will your behavior impact their recovery?
 Don’t look to others for how the divorce played out on their kids.
 Do focus on your goal: to minimize your children’s exposure to conflict and negativity.